GHydraulics integrates EPANET and QGIS

 Learn more on on the Quantum GIS Plugin Repository GHydraulics page.

-Detailed step-by-step installation instructions for older QGIS versions are available.
+Detailed step-by-step installation instructions for older QGIS versions are available along with a video:

 Starting with Quantum GIS 0.10.0 the GHydraulic plugin can be installed directly from Quantum GIS.